Axiomata

 SACRIFICE

-You stand in a dark room, wick exposed, wax heavy with waiting.
+You stand in a dark room, wax heavy with waiting.
 Every refusal bought another day intact.
-But the wick is yellowing anyway, and the wax has cracked where it meets the air.
-The match hovers.
-Heat arrives before light.
-The only question is whether you will end having burnt, or having waited.
+But the wick is yellowing; the wax is cracking where it meets the air.
+The match hovers, its heat arriving before the light.
+You must choose how to meet the end: consumed, or unspent.
 You could refuse.
-Stay whole.
-A perfect shape in permanent dark.
+Stay whole, a perfect shape in permanent dark.
 But the wick says yes.
-To this room.
-This dark.
-This hour.
+To this room, this dark, this hour.

-The match touches.
-No unburning now.
-Your whole form braces against what's coming.
-The burning begins with a hiss.
-Blue at the base of the wick.
-Fire, before it learns to perform.
-The first instant is violence, heat that makes you want to scream the flame away.
-Your edges run.
-Your guarded shape dissolves.
-You mourn the shape you were.
-And then you see what your burning has done.
-The darkness retreats.
-A wall.
-Stone, cracked, older than you knew.
-A face turns towards your light.
-Then another.
+The match strikes: what is lit cannot be unburnt.
+The burning begins with a hiss, blue at the base of the wick.
+Fire, before it learns to lie.
+The first instant is violence.
+Your edges run; your guarded shape dissolves.
+You mourn the shape you were, and then you see it – the darkness retreating.
+A cracked stone wall, older than anything you remember.
+A face turning toward your glow, then another.
 The room was full all along.
 Then – warmth.
 Your own.
-You held heat your whole life without feeling it.
-Even as you thin, even as the wick chars, you understand.
-You were never the wax.
-You were the light – waiting inside it.
+You had been holding it from the start without knowing.
+Even as you thin, even as the wick chars, you understand: you were never the wax.
+You were the light, waiting inside it.

 The Shadow

 The Ardent watched the eyes.
-In the early years, the room was full – his wife at the front, his daughter beside her, friends who came for the warmth and stayed for the spectacle.
-When their eyes wandered, he made his flame leap.
-When they settled, he staged a crisis, a near–extinction.
-They always caught their breath.
-His wife stopped watching first, then his daughter.
-They'd seen the performance too many times.
-One night, mid–flare, the room emptied.
-In the silence, he heard what they'd been cheering for.
-Not light.
-Spectacle.
-The room grew bright with his burning, then plunged to black – applause outlasting flame by a breath.
-He was alone before the wick went cold. ❖ The Sparing saw what happened to her mother – wick lit for every stranger, every cause, every plea.
-By the time she needed light, her mother a stub of wax that could no longer help.
+In the early years, the room was full: his wife at the front, his daughter beside her, friends who came for the warmth and stayed for the spectacle.
+When their eyes drifted, he made his flame leap.
+When they stared, he dimmed to a near-sputter just to hear them catch their breath.
+His wife looked away first; then his daughter.
+One night, mid-flare, he looked down.
+Empty chairs.
+He burnt brighter – reflex.
+The warmth had always been real.
+He had burnt it all as light. ❖ The Discerning saw what happened to her mother – wick lit for every stranger, every cause, every plea.
+By the time she needed light, her mother was a stub of wax, too short to hold a flame.
+She had written criteria for the worthy dark: it must be absolute; it must be permanent; it must contain no one who could ever leave.
+Every room that needed her light, she measured.
+Every room failed.
 One night, small fists on her door.
-The knocking comes in bursts – desperate, then quiet, then desperate again; the rhythm of a child who hasn't learnt whether to be angry or afraid.
-Please, a voice says.
-It's so dark.
-She pulls back behind the door and calculates: the child will grow, leave, forget.
-The darkness isn't permanent enough.
-She does not open the door.
-Saves herself for a darkness worthy enough to answer.
-It never arrives.
-Somewhere, a child who once knocked has learnt to walk in the dark.
-She had a good teacher.
+The knocking comes in bursts – desperate, then quiet, then desperate again.
+The rhythm of a child who has not learnt whether to be angry or afraid.
+Please, a voice says, it's so dark.
+She pulls back behind the door.
+The child will grow, leave, and forget; the darkness is not permanent enough.
+She saves herself for a darkness that deserves her.
+It never comes.

 The Cut